How to Make Beautifully Scented Pinecones

 Just so you know…

 Be careful when using essential oils.
-Some essential oils are classified are “hot” oils and can irritate skin and eyes.
-So no fingers up to your face or eyes when using them!
+Some are classified as “hot” oils and can irritate skin and eyes.
+So do not put your fingers up to your face or eyes when using them!

-Also, keep anything that has essential oils on it away from an open flame and don’t put pinecones scented with essential oils in the oven.
+Also, keep anything with essential oils on it away from an open flame, and don’t put pinecones scented with essential oils in the oven.

 And just because I would be remiss… keep them away from children and pets who could eat them!